sagnikc395/.me/README.md

 ## .me

-my dotfiles for wezterm, helix managed using chezmoi.
+my dotfiles for wezterm, tmux and emacs managed by chezmoi.